alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 I save every page by hand, then I check it looks good -- that I've saved all the external resources like images and stylesheets.

 This manual inspection gives me the peace of mind to know that I really have saved each web page, and that it's a high quality copy.
-I'm not going to open a page in two years time only to discover that I'm missing a key image or illustration.
+I'm not going to open a snapshot in two years time only to discover that I'm missing a key image or illustration.

 Let's go through that process in more detail.